brittlewis12/witness-budgets/witness-budgets-v3.md

 This is **operational content** - the difference between knowing a solution exists and being able to compute it with certified bounds.

+**Practical note:** In most applied settings, the Lipschitz constant L (or a bound on it) is either known analytically, estimated numerically, or derived from problem structure—making the C0 variant directly usable without additional theoretical overhead.

 **Example 2: Hahn-Banach Extensions**

 **The choice:** Given functional f on subspace, infinitely many norm-preserving extensions to whole space exist.
 Classical proof: use AC to assert "pick one."